brandonngiam/Playground/README.md

 ### Step 3 - Have fun!

-I recommend to start with this notebook => "Plot Moving Average Chart.ipynb"
+I recommend to start with this notebook (Plot Moving Average Chart.ipynb) under tutorials.

 Note: The output would be sent to the output folder.
 Please click on it to view the generated html file.
 Enjoy!